-Djokovic tops Tsitsipas in 5 at French Open for 19th major
+Comeback!
+Djokovic tops Tsitsipas at French Open for No. 19

 The top-seeded Djokovic came all the way back to beat the fifth-seeded Tsitsipas 6-7 (6), 2-6, 6-3, 6-2, 6-4 for his second championship at Roland Garros and 19th Grand Slam title overall.

+“I’m very proud, very happy.
+I don’t want to stop there,” said Djokovic, who spread his arms, then tapped his chest and crouched to touch the red clay at Court Philippe Chatrier after ending the match with a leaping volley.
+“Hopefully I can keep on (winning) here in Roland Garros, at least one or two more times.”

-Djokovic is now just one major trophy away from tying the men’s record of 20 shared by Rafael Nadal and Roger Federer.
-And reigning Australian Open champion Djokovic now stands halfway to a calendar-year Grand Slam, something no man has accomplished since Rod Laver in 1969.
+As things stand, Djokovic is just one major trophy away from tying the men’s record of 20 shared by Rafael Nadal and Roger Federer and will get his first chance to pull even with his rivals at Wimbledon, which starts in two weeks.

+Djokovic became one of only three men — alongside Rod Laver and Roy Emerson — to have won each major tournament at least twice.
+And now, as the reigning champion at the Australian Open and French Open, Djokovic can set his sights on another rare achievement: He is halfway to joining Laver (1962 and 1969) and Don Budge (1938) as the only men with a calendar-year Grand Slam.

 The 34-year-old Djokovic eliminated 13-time French Open champion Nadal — a challenge the Serb likened to scaling Mt.
 Everest — in a semifinal that lasted more than four hours Friday night.